checkraisefold/rbx-dom/docs/smooth-grid.md

 ### Chunk

-The `Chunk` type is stored with a dynamic size dependent on the size of the voxels contained within, and the end of its data is marked by reaching its maximum voxel count of 32<sup>3</sup>.
+The `Chunk` type is stored with a dynamic size dependent on the size of the voxels contained within, and the end of its data is marked by reaching its maximum voxel count dependent on chunk size.
 Voxels are ascendingly ordered by Y, then Z, then X based on their position in the chunk.
 Voxels are stored in rows of 32 units on each axis, each representing 4 units in world space.

 Voxel data is preceded by the offset between this chunk and the last in the blob, or from `0, 0, 0` if this is the first chunk in the blob.
 This offset is stored using 3 vectors of `(x: u8, y: u8, z: u8)`, with 0xFF values in _all_ unused offsets (and the `Signedness` value) indicating a negative sign.
 Using the sign information from the prior vectors, the range of an axis is `-0xFF` to `0xFF`, unlike conventional signed integers.
 All coordinates are in chunk space (increments of 1 chunk), not world space.